Leon924/Leon924.github.io/_pages/main.md

 - [5/2024] We publish the HTM work in IPDPS2024!

+- [10/2023] We publish the BNN Accelerator work in TCAS-I!

 - [1/2023] We publish the design space exploration work in Microelectronics Journal!
+-
+- [8/2021] We publish the "Dynamic Gesture Recognitoin Chip" work in Microelectronics Journal!
+-
+- [11/2020] We publish the "Dynamic Gesture Recognitoin architecture" work in ICSICT!

 <!-- - [10/2023] Starting from October 2023, I will become an [Enrichment Student](https://www.turing.ac.uk/work-turing/studentships/enrichment) at the [Alan Turing Institute](https://www.turing.ac.uk/), where I will join the Turing's research community for six months to broaden my research.
 Please do not hesitate to reach out if you are interested in collaboration!